Microgateway Custom Resources

 },

-The article Access log field reference provides additional information listing all log fields including short descriptions.
+The article Access log provides additional information listing all log fields including short descriptions.

 Functional limitation